ThongDang251999/CSCI3916--ThongDang-HW4/README.md

 # Assignment Four
 ## Purpose
-The purpose of this assignment is to leverage Google’s analytics policies to gather information about the requests being sent in by users.
+The purpose of this assignment is to leverage Google's analytics policies to gather information about the requests being sent in by users.

 Using the information already entered to MongoDB for the previous assignment, you will add another collection of reviews that are tied to the movies.
 This way users can query the database and get the previous information (title, year released and actors) as well as the reviews.
 These two entities should remain separate!
 Do not append the reviews to the existing movie information.